segmentio/segment-docs/src/guides/how-to-guides/create-push-notification.md

 ---
-title: "How do we craft a push notification?"
+title: How do I create a push notification?
 ---

 Like emails, push notifications are an extremely powerful way to re-engage customers on mobile apps.
 Push notifications are very personal, so targeting them very precisely using customer behavioral data (from Segment) is crucial.